vfarcic/devops24/manuscript/06-jenkins-setup.md

 1528917568,,ui,say,--> amazon-ebs: AMIs were created:\nus-east-2: ami-ea053b8f\n
 ```

 The important line is the one that contains `artifact,0,id`.
-The last column in that row container the ID we'll need to use to tell Jenkins about the new AMI.
+The last column in that row contains the ID we'll need to tell Jenkins about the new AMI.
 We'll store it in an environment variable for convenience.

 ```bash
 AMI_ID=$(grep 'artifact,0,id' \